AlexGidarakos/deploy-first-containerapp-terraform/1-setup/README.md

 # Initial Setup

-The purpose of this lab is to create the Azure service(s) & setup for GitHub action to successfully authentication between your repository and Azure
+The purpose of this lab is to create the Azure service(s) & setup for GitHub Actions to successfully authenticate between your repository and Azure.

 In this lab, you will:
 - Create Azure service principal